 You can then either set the app to only suggest people who are native in the language you hope to learn, or to let you match with other people trying to learn the same language.

-There’s a feedback system to flag or recommend people who are good matches, and the app has some built in tools for translation, and for correcting each other’s messages.
+There’s a feedback system to flag or recommend people who are good matches, and the app has some built in tools for translation, and for correcting each other’s messages, including sending audio messages to help with pronunciation too.
+There's also an icebreaker game to help you get past the initial hurdle of starting conversations with strangers.

 It also makes every user agree to a behaviour guideline that includes agreeing not to treat it as a dating app, so you shouldn’t have to worry too much about dealing with creeps.